robertdebock/ansible-role-bootstrap/README.md

 ------------

 - Access to a repository containing packages, likely on the internet.
 - Ansible 2.2 or higher.
+(Tests run on the last 3 release of Ansible.)

 Role Variables
 --------------